ReaVNaiL/New-Grad-2024/How_to_contribute.md

   - `Roles`: Any additional Roles or links to the job posting.
     - The "✅" is not required, but if you still want to add it to keep it consistent with the rest of the repo, you can add it at the beginning of the role listing.
   - `Citizenship/Visa Requirements`: The citizenship/visa requirements for the job opening.
-  - `Date Posted`: The date the job opening was posted.
+  - `Date Added`: The date the job opening was Added to the repo.
 Must be in the format of `mm/dd/yyyy`.
+     - This way we can keep the most recent job openings at the top of the table.

 ```java
 | [Company Name](link-to-job-posting) | Location (s)  | [Position Name](link-to-job-posting)| US Citizen, Permanent Resident, Sponsorship | mm/dd/yyyy |